Roger-luo/FromFile.jl/README.md

 ## Specification

-Technically this is a draft implementation of [this specification](./SPECIFICATION.md), for improving import systems as discussed in [Issue 4600](https://github.com/JuliaLang/julia/issues/4600).
+Technically FromFile.jl is a draft implementation of [this specification](./SPECIFICATION.md), for improving import systems as discussed in [Issue 4600](https://github.com/JuliaLang/julia/issues/4600).